SintcoLTD/sparxmaths-ios/README.md

 <h1 align="center">Sintco Sparxmaths Solver</h1>

 Welcome to **Sintco Sparxmaths Solver**, a Free browser extension designed to assist you with your sparx maths homework.
-Before using the extension, please read the **terms and conditions** [**here**](https://raw.githubusercontent.com/SintcoLTD/CDN/main/chrome-extension/sparxmaths/TC.md).
+Before using the extension, please read the full **terms and conditions** [**here**](https://raw.githubusercontent.com/SintcoLTD/CDN/main/chrome-extension/sparxmaths/TC.md) before using the program.